The Platonick Lovers

 The Platonick Lovers is a Caroline era stage play which blends the genres of tragicomedy, satire, and comedy of manners.
 It was written by Sir William Davenant and first printed in 1636.
 The play can be regarded as one of the more subtle and successful satires in the English language: Davenant managed to ridicule the obsession of his employer without losing his job.

 The play was licensed for performance by Sir Henry Herbert, the Master of the Revels, on Nov.
 16, 1635, and was acted by the King's Men at the Blackfriars Theatre.
 It was first published in quarto in 1636 by the bookseller Richard Meighen.
-Davenant dedicated the play to his patron Henry Jermyn.
+Davenant dedicated the play to his patron Henry Jermyn, who was the favourite of Queen Henrietta Maria.
 A second edition followed in 1665, in which The Platonick Lovers is paired with Davenant's comedy The Wits.

-The play contains the first instance of the phrase "Platonic love" recorded in written English (in the 1636 first edition), although the concept itself had existed in English society for some time.

 The Platonick Lovers has been called a "minor masterpiece" of satire.
 Davenant sought and attained the patronage of Henrietta Maria, the queen consort of King Charles I. Henrietta Maria had revived the medieval tradition of courtly love which had been popular at the French court, where she had grown up.
 Davenant wrote several works in honor of the Queen, most notably the final masques staged at the Stuart Court, from The Temple of Love (1635) through Luminalia (1638) and Salmacida Spolia (1640).
 The Platonick Lovers is thought to have been written either at her orders or on her request.
 In his prologue, Davenant wrote that the title of his play might be above the heads of the common people, but that the Court would appreciate it.